geobtaa/geodata-pilot/README.md

 # geodata-pilot

-This repository holds sample datasets and metadata for our Geodata Collection Pilot (2024)
+This repository holds fixture datasets and metadata for our Geodata Collection Pilot (2024)